Can you pay off your mortgage early?

 Bottom line

-Before choosing to pay off your mortgage early, you’ll want to consider your financial situation.
-Think about your short- and long-term goals and the overall liquidity of your investments — how much cash could you get access to if you need it in a pinch?
+Before choosing to pay off your mortgage early, consider your financial situation.
+Think about your short- and long-term goals and the overall liquidity of your investments; how much cash could you access if you need it in a pinch?

 Whether you put extra funds into investment or retirement accounts or prioritize owning your home free and clear is ultimately your call.
-If you’re having difficulty deciding what to do, speak with a financial advisor about your options and how each scenario benefits you in the long run.
+If you’re having difficulty deciding what to do, speak with a financial advisor about your options and how each scenario could benefit you in the long run.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: